• Skip to primary navigation

 Why change?
 Because billing doesn’t look like it used to.

-What was initially the ‘SaaS model’ has significantly changed consumer expectations over time.
+What was initially the ‘Software-as-a-Service model’ has significantly changed consumer expectations over time.
 As a result, businesses need to meet the increasing demand for flexibility and creativity in the pricing and packaging of products to deliver the best experience to retain business while creating new revenue streams.

 Products aren’t static; they’re dynamic and individualized.
 Bundles, discounts, and usage ratings are examples of the creativity applied to drive business value addition; agile billing platforms allow you to streamline RevOps by automating business processes to create repeating, recurring, and renewable business.